 I can barely contain my excitement about this post because these brownies have been a longggg time coming.
-I’ve been working on a vegan brownie recipe (that’s also paleo) for a while…and you guys, I finally nailed it.
+Of course, I have some other favorite brownie recipes, like these Ultimate Gluten-Free Fudge Brownies, but I’ve been working on a vegan brownie recipe (that’s also paleo) for a while…and you guys, I finally nailed it.

 In previous attempts, the brownies were always too dry, or didn’t look right, or weren’t fudgy enough (and fudgy is KEY).
 But THESE.
 These taste like a traditional brownie.
 I was impressed with myself when I took a bite of one for the first time and would be surprised to hear they were paleo and vegan if I hadn’t made them myself.

 They’re easy to make too – not too much fussing around with weird or random ingredients, and you can have them in the oven pretty dang quickly, too because they don’t take too much time to put together.

 The ingredients are simple and sweet and you’ve probably already got them all in your kitchen already!
 They’ve got:

 - A perfect level of sweetness